cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 Delegates to metadactyl: GET /apps/{app-id}/is-publishable

 This endpoint is a passthrough to the metadactyl endpoint using the path above.
 Please see the metadactyl documentation for more information.

+## Obtaining an App Representation for Editing

+Secured Endpoint: GET /apps/{app-id}/ui

+Delegates to metadactyl: GET /apps/{app-id}/ui

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.

 ## Making a Pipeline Available for Editing